 Benefits Of “Root Canal Therapy” Over Extraction

-There are many reasons that root canals are a better choice than tooth extraction.
+There are many reasons that root canals are a better choice than a tooth extraction.

 – First and the most critical, root canal therapy saves the natural tooth.
 Extraction involves its replacement.
 The root canal removes the infections and pain altogether.
 You can continue enjoying the food you love, your natural smile, etc.

 - Root canals cause less pain compared to extraction.

 - Extraction costs far more than rooth canals.
 You will need a replacement for your natural tooth to fill the missing space.
 These are very costly.